Sailing Holidays in Corfu - Pick your Corfu excursions

 Top Corfu excursions

 Wherever you anchor, we highly recommend a trip to Corfu town.
-You will rarely see an old town that is so magical, colourful and charming.
+You will rarely see an old town that is so magical, colorful and charming.
 It sits nestled between two castles, a testament to the role Corfu held during the medieval times, when the island was the defensive wall of Europe against the Ottoman Empire.
 As a result it became one of the most fortified places in Europe.

 The old town is very well preserved.
 So, walking around the “kantounia” (the narrow streets paved with cobblestones) is quite enchanting.
 The French period affected the central part of the town that features an Esplanade, a huge central square and the Liston with its arcaded terraces and fashionable coffee shops.
 From here, you can walk to the Old Fortress and enjoy one of the best views from the castle walls.